 Skip to main content

-How files are synchronised between your local machine and a Remote Development Environment (RDE) and how you interact with an RDE is a central question of using DevStack.
+How files are synchronised between your local machine and a Cloud Development Environment (CDE) and how you interact with an CDE is a central question of using DevStack.

 Methods of Source Code Synchronisation

-There are 3 ways how DevStack can synchronise your local machine with an RDE.
+There are 3 ways how DevStack can synchronise your local machine with an CDE.
 They balance different aspects of developing like ease of use, source code security and needed internet connectivity.

 note